Read me

 “If you live an ordinary life, “all you’ll have are ordinary stories.
 “You have to live a life of adventure.”

-Aurora fills the first pages of her future book about the Avalon adventures with an attribution of a Jim as a mechanic.
-In a deleted scene, drunk Aurora mentally tortures the only fellow traveler with a rhetoric question on the possibility of hew interest to Jim, a common laborer, back on Earth.
+Aurora fills the first pages of her future book about the Avalon adventures with an attribution of Jim as a mechanic.
+In a deleted scene, drunk Aurora mentally tortures the only fellow traveler with a rhetorical question on the possibility of her interest in Jim, a common laborer, back on Earth.
 She would later take Arthur’s advice for granted in an attempt to make the most of her current state.
-Now Jim is no more than the biggest sensation in a history of the space flights, who is worth being written about and highlighted to the future generations.
-Aurora asks Jim on the meaning of his decision (a journey from Earth), indeed she is hungry to reveal the answer for herself.
-The upcoming dialogues reveal the fact, that a young woman finds a little inspiration in motivational images, created by HOMSTED company to attract travelers.
-She had an idea to write a book (or a series of articles) on the most astonishing migration in history, however, Aurora appreciates the passengers as no more than the figures and objects for her interviews.
-She voices her complaint to Arthur on the self-made fact, that she is now destined for the eternal journey with no destination, yet that is indeed she had doomed herself: an everlasting search of one’s place in the world.
+Now, Jim is no more than the biggest sensation in the history of space flights, who is worth being written about and highlighted to future generations.
+Aurora asks Jim about the meaning of his decision (a journey from Earth); indeed, she is hungry to reveal the answer for herself.
+The upcoming dialogues reveal the fact that a young woman finds a little inspiration in motivational images created by the HOMSTED company to attract travelers.
+She had an idea to write a book (or a series of articles) on the most astonishing migration in history; however, Aurora appreciates the passengers as no more than the figures and objects for her interviews.
+She voices her complaint to Arthur on the self-made fact that she is now destined for the eternal journey with no destination, yet that is indeed what she has doomed herself to an everlasting search for one’s place in the world.

 He seems to have accepted our fate.
 But I’m scared.
 I’m fighting to stay calm.